vizia/vizia-book/src/quickstart/localization.md

 );
 ```

-When the application is run these `Localized` objects are replaced with the transalted strings from the fluent files based on the system locale.
+When the application is run these `Localized` objects are replaced with the translated strings from the fluent files based on the system locale.

 ## Testing localization